 Our contributions and publications are highly regarded in policy, industry, academic as well as civil society circles.
 We engage with central and state ministries, regulatory commissions, international agencies, civil society groups and other institutions to participate in committees and other deliberations, towards achieving our objectives.

 PEG works on various program themes across the energy sector, such as electricity generation and supply, renewable energy, energy efficiency, and energy resources and development.
-The work in all themes involves research, analysis, policy innovation, outreach and capacity building at state and national levels.
+The work in all themes involves research, analysis, policy innovation, outreach and engagement at state and national levels.

 To join the PEG team, you should:

 - Be a Post Graduate with good academic record and expertise in Energy Systems, Engineering, Economics, Public Policy, Law, Political Science or Sociology.
 Graduates with exceptional records may also be considered.